nxtlo/aiobungie/CONTRIBUTING.md

 install the normal and dev packages by running `pip install -r requirements.txt -r dev-requirements.txt`

-__NOTE__: You should use a virtual enviroment here.
+__NOTE__: You should use a virtual enviroment here. run `python -m venv .venv` to create the virtual env

 Make your changes.